Alden Dirks

 Terms of Use, Liability Waiver, and Licensing

-The material on aldendirks.com is presented for general informational and educational purposes only, and under no circumstances is to be considered a substitute for identification of an actual biological specimen by a person qualified to make that judgment.
-Some fungi are deadly poisonous; please be cautious.
+The material on aldendirks.com is presented for general informational and educational purposes only and under no circumstances is to be considered a substitute for identification of an actual biological specimen by a person qualified to make that judgment.
+Some fungi are poisonous; please be cautious.
 All images on this website are licensed under Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).

 • Home